openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 You might find that the name you want to give your test has already been taken.
 In this case either find a different name or, if you're just not in a creative mood, append an underscore and a digit to an existing name.
-Thus if there were already a `Skip.java` file, a new test for the skip method could be named `Skip_1.java`.
+Thus, if there were already a `Skip.java` file, a new test for the skip method could be named `Skip_1.java`.